soniaguzmanhabegger/La-Table-de-Max/README.md

 - **Data Analysis**: SQL, Python (Pandas), R, Excel, etc.
 - **Data Modeling**: Power Query, DAX, Star Schema Design.
 - **Reporting**: Visualizations adapted to dataset and analysis, interactivity, layout design in Power Point, storytelling

-Once you commit your changes, your new portfolio website will be live at `https://your-username.github.io` within a few minutes!